libp2p/specs/webtransport/README.md

 ## Addressing

-WebTransport multiaddresses are composed of a QUIC multiaddress, followed by `/webtransport` and a list of multihashes of the certificates that the server uses.
+WebTransport multiaddresses are composed of a QUIC multiaddress, followed by `/webtransport` and a list of multihashes of the certificates that the server uses (if not using a CA-signed certificate).
 Examples:
-* `/ip4/1.2.3.4/udp/443/quic/webtransport/certhash/<hash1>`
+* `/ip4/1.2.3.4/udp/443/quic/webtransport` (when using a CA-signed certificates)
+* `/ip4/1.2.3.4/udp/1234/quic/webtransport/certhash/<hash1>` (when using single self-signed certificates)
-* `/ip6/fe80::1ff:fe23:4567:890a/udp/1234/quic/webtransport/certhash/<hash1>/certhash/<hash2>/certhash/<hash3>`
+* `/ip6/fe80::1ff:fe23:4567:890a/udp/1234/quic/webtransport/certhash/<hash1>/certhash/<hash2>/certhash/<hash3>` (when using single self-signed certificates)

 ## WebTransport HTTP endpoint